kenharsch/ourvapes/README.md

 ```

 The `sudo bash` will log you in as _root_ and the `su - postgres` will log you in as _postgres_.
-Tgerefore, to get back to your original login you have to exit twice:
+Therefore, to get back to your original login you have to exit twice:
 ```
 $ exit
 $ exit